tweag/nickel/doc/manual/syntax.md

 [..]
 ```

-The `not_exported` metadata indicates that a field shouldn't appear in the
+The `not_exported` annotation indicates that a field should be skipped when a
-serialization (including the output of the `nickel export` command):
+record is serialized.
+This includes the output of the `nickel export` command:

 ```text
 > let value = { foo = 1, bar | not_exported = 2}